Waterlooville

 2. Turn left when you reach the road and walk behind the little stone wall.
 At the end of this, cross the road and continue along the pavement in the same direction.
 At the end of the village, you will find The Old Forge Tea Room.

 3. Turn right just after the tea room up Cams Hill.
 After the entrance to a house named ‘Cams’, you will see a wide double wooden gate with a stile and ‘dog flap’.
-Go over the stile and walk along the track up to the next stile.
-Go over the next stile and continue straight along the field edge.
-The path will close around you again after you have gone through an old broken gate.
-At the T-junction at the end of this section, turn left up the hill.
+Go over the stile and walk along the track and then over two more stiles.
+At the junction, turn left and head up the hill.

 7. Turn right at the road and walk for just a few metres before turning left where you see a wooden footpath marker and a small play area on the green.
 With the play area to your right, go up the green and re-join the footpath on the other side as the gravelly path goes between hedges.
 It will take you out through a little metal gate, where you will see the church straight ahead.